Loading Results

 Progressing Weight

-You should progress your weight when the exercise begins to feel that it is not productive.
-In other words, that you are no longer getting any benefit from doing it.
+You should progress your weight when you feel you are no longer getting any benefit from doing an exercise.
 Another clue to progress your weight is if you are able to do more than 30 reps of an exercise.
 For example, if you are able to do 50 wall push ups you can probably make the exercise more beneficial by doing 20 floor push ups instead.
-This will challenge your muscles more as well as save you time -- thereby, making your more productive.
+This will challenge your muscles more and save you time, increasing your productivity.

 Use of Equipment

 If you are new to working out, I would recommend using weight machines.
 Weight machines can be helpful because they are designed to position your body correctly when performing the exercise.
-Often times, there are pictures with instructions labeled on the machine that you can refer to for proper set up.
-Once you are familiar with the exercise and maintaining proper form, it would be okay to progress to free standing exercises.
+Oftentimes, pictures with instructions are labeled to the machine to help you use the machine properly.
+Once you are familiar with the exercise and maintaining proper form, it would be okay to progress to free-standing exercises.

 Fatigue of Muscles/Soreness

-It is common to get sore after exercising.
-In fact, being sore often means our body was challenged.
+It is normal to be sore after exercising.
+In fact, being sore often means your body was challenged.
 Normal soreness should last one to two days.
 Sometimes you are more sore the second day after your workout than the first day.
 If your soreness persists for longer than two days, it may be a sign that you overexerted yourself.

 Stacy Ruffing, PT is a physical therapist at University Hospitals Rehabilitation Services at UH Concord Health Center.